 All birders have seen unique behaviors from backyard birds as well as birds in the field, from crazy chases to tossing objects into the air to teasing other birds or animals, but are these birds playing or do their behaviors have another purpose?
 Understanding bird play gives all bird lovers new insights into birds and how they act.

 Birds That Play

-All birds engage in playful behaviors, and more intelligent bird species need greater amounts of the mental stimulation that comes from play as they develop.
-Bird species that can seem especially playful include…
+Many birds engage in playful behaviors, and more intelligent bird species need greater amounts of the mental stimulation that comes from play as they develop.
+Bird species that can seem especially playful include:

 Many social and adaptable birds also play, as do young birds of nearly all species as they socialize with their siblings in the nest.
 The extent of play and how much play each bird species carries into maturity varies, and different birds engage in different types of play to help them develop a range of skills.

 There are many different behaviors birds engage in that could appear to be play.
 While these activities may not be play in the pure enjoyment, entertainment sense of the word, the most common playful actions birds take include:

 - Manipulation: using the bill or talons to drop, toss, bend, tear, rip, or otherwise manipulate objects, even objects without any food value or threat risk

 - Investigation: seeking out unique objects or trying a wide range of different foods, continually noting new objects and poking or prodding them

 - Chasing: following one another in short or acrobatic flights, or chasing other objects such as insects or fluttering leaves

 - Taunting: teasing or deliberately harassing one another or other creatures, such as teasing a domestic cat or instigating fights